stanleyxu2005/dutil/README.md

 Here are some development goals to be reached in 2014.

-1. Introduce an Inter-Process-Communication package.
-The IPC approach is based on Windows message exchange.
-The communication protocal is Json RPC.
-The code is ready for a while, I still need time to prepare some examples.
-2. Introduce more native looking VCL components from my previous project https://code.google.com/p/native-look-vcl/
+1. Introduce more native looking VCL components from my previous project https://code.google.com/p/native-look-vcl/